MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 ---
 author: Mamaylya
-description: Add a tab on HoloLens that displays a custom list of guies for a specific set of users. ms.author: mamaylya ms.date: 05/29/2020 ms.service: crm-online
+description: Add a tab on HoloLens that displays a custom list of guides for a specific set of users. ms.author: mamaylya ms.date: 05/29/2020 ms.service: crm-online